gbdev/gb-asm-tutorial/src/part3/project-structure.md

 :::tip

-Part III Galactic Aramada is using `hardware.inc v4.0`
+Part III Galactic Armada is using `hardware.inc v4.0`

 :::